appupgrade-dev/app-upgrade-react-native-sdk/README.md

 npm i app-upgrade-react-native-sdk --save
 ```

+Or if using Expo than you can use `expo install app-upgrade-react-native-sdk` as well.

 ## How to use it.
 1. Register on App Upgrade and follow the instructions to create project and get the x-api-key.